Dog liability insurance

 We look at a number of factors including the age and breed of the pet, the risk of chronic or recurring conditions associated with certain breeds, the area the pet lives in and any claims history.

-If you need to make a claim (excluding Third Party Liability claims), then feel free to contact our UK-based claims team.
-Once you've made a claim, we can keep you updated regularly by text or email.
+If you need to make a claim, then feel free to contact our UK-based claims team on: 01423 447 365

 As the insurance policy is a legal agreement between us and the policyholder, we can only set up a policy with the person who will be named as the policyholder.